Johnny Depp: Philanthropy

+Public image and reception

 In the 1990s, Depp was seen as a new type of male film star that rejected the norms of that role.
 After becoming a teen idol in 21 Jump Street, he publicly protested against the image, and with his subsequent film and public relations choices began to cultivate a new public persona.
 The Sydney Morning Herald characterized Depp in the 1990s as the "bad boy of Hollywood"; Depp's chain smoking, recreational drug use and drinking habits were generally documented during this time.
 According to The Guardian journalist Hadley Freeman in 2020:

-Similarly, film scholar Anna Everett has described Depp's 1990s films and public persona as "anti-macho" and "gender-bending", going against the conventions of a Hollywood leading man.
+Similarly, film scholar Anne Everett has described Depp's 1990s films and public persona as "anti-macho" and "gender-bending", going against the conventions of a Hollywood leading man.
 After 21 Jump Street, Depp chose to work in independent films, often taking on quirky roles that sometimes even completely obscured his looks, such as Edward Scissorhands.
 Critics often described Depp's characters as "iconic loners" or "gentle outsiders".
 According to Depp, his onetime agent, Tracey Jacobs of United Talent Agency (UTA), had to take "a lot of heat over the years" for his role choices; Depp characterized higher-ups at UTA as thinking, "Jesus Christ!
 When does he do a movie where he kisses the girl?
 When does he get to pull a gun out and shoot somebody?
-When does he get to be a [fucking] man for a change?
-When is he finally going to do a blockbuster?"
-Depp also cultivated the image of a bad boy.
+When does he get to be a man for a change?
+When is he finally going to do a blockbuster?".
 According to Everett, his "rule-breaking" roles matched with the "much publicized rebelliousness, unconventionality, and volatility ascribed to Depp's own personal life throughout the decade.
 From reports of his repeated confrontations with the police, trashing of a hotel room, chain smoking, drinking, and drug use, to his multiple engagements to such glamorous women as supermodel Kate Moss and Hollywood starlet Winona Ryder and others, we clearly see a perfect fit between his non-conformist star image and his repertoire of outsider characters".
+Indian actor Dino Morea hailed Depp as a creative muse, crediting the iconic actor's fearless character portrayals as a guiding influence on his own artistic journey.
+He also stated that Depp's fearless commitment to complex characters encouraged him to explore bolder, more challenging roles in his own career.